bceverly/sonar-mathematica-plugin/docs/Home.md

 ## 🎯 Quick Start

 - **New Users?** Start with [[Installation]] → [[Configuration]] → Run your first scan
+- **Want a working example?** Check the [Test Project](https://github.com/bceverly/mathematica-sonarqube-test-project) with tests and coverage
 - **Looking for specific rules?** Browse the [[Rule Catalog]]
 - **Security focused?** See [[Security Vulnerabilities]] and [[Security Hotspots]]
 - **Having issues?** Check [[Troubleshooting]] and [[FAQ]]